1–2 spots available for Q2 · Claim yours

 Next.js

-@opennextjs/cloudflare, works but some Next features need adaptation) - Netlify (good, some edge functions caveats)
+• Cloudflare (via @opennextjs/cloudflare, works but some Next features need adaptation)

-- Docker / serverless on AWS, GCP, Azure (supported via community templates)
+• Docker / serverless on AWS, GCP, Azure (community templates and platform-specific adapters)

-Reality: Vercel is 90% of real Next.js deployments.
-The DX is excellent.
-The pricing can get surprising at scale (see our hosting migration guide for how to plan that).
+Reality: Vercel is most of the real Next.js deployments I see.
+The DX is hard to beat.
+Pricing can get loud at scale; see my hosting migration guide for how I plan that with clients.

 Remix / React Router v7

-Remix has always been platform-agnostic by design.
+Remix has been platform-agnostic by design from day one.
 If you want Cloudflare Workers with KV and D1, Remix slides in cleaner than Next.js does.
+The official Remix deployment docs keep the supported targets up to date.

 Winner on platform freedom: Remix.
-If avoiding Vercel lock-in matters, Remix is the safer pick.
+If avoiding Vercel-shaped lock-in matters, Remix is the safer pick.

 Performance benchmarks

 Both are fast.
-Remix ships less JS by default and cold-starts faster on edge runtimes.
-Next.js catches up with PPR and Cache Components on content pages.
+Remix ships less JavaScript by default and cold-starts faster on edge runtimes.
+Next.js claws back ground with PPR and Cache Components on content-heavy pages.

-Winner on raw perf: Remix, narrowly.
-The gap is under 30% on most metrics.
+Winner on raw performance: Remix, narrowly.
+The gap is under 30 percent on most metrics.
 For most startups, this is not the deciding factor.
+Your N+1 queries are.

 Team onboarding